rowanmac/rowanmac.github.io/my_collections/_reviews/hayesPatriotismCatholicVirtue2025.md

   \ 978-0-8132-3771-8."
 title-short: Patriotism is a Catholic Virtue
 type: article-journal
-'workReviewed1:': "Patriotism is a Catholic Virtue: Irish-American Catholics and the\
+workReviewed: "Patriotism is a Catholic Virtue Irish-American Catholics and the Church\
-  \ Church in the Era of the Great War, 1900\u20131918.
-By Thomas J. Rowland."
+  \ in the Era of the Great War, 1900\u20131918."
-'workReviewed1Citekey:': /rowlandPatriotismCatholicVirtue2023
+workReviewedCitekey: rowlandPatriotismCatholicVirtue2023
 ---
-{% include articlePageTemplate.html %}
+{% include reviewPageTemplate.html %}